 They walked out of the park under a quarter moon, crossing Columbus Circle and strolling down Ninth Avenue.
 At West 56th Street they turned towards the river, stopping in front of a four-floor walk-up with a twin set of fire escapes bolted to the front of the flat face of the brick building.

-“Anyway, maybe it will do them some good,” said Stan, fitting his key into the door lock.
+“Anyway, maybe it will do those punks some good,” said Stan, fitting his key into the door lock.
 “Not everyone is as nice as I am.
 Someday somebody will go ballistic on them.”

 “Ballistic?” she asked.